Wainwright & Cummins have been defending clients facing criminal charges for almost 30 years.

 Some of our recent leading cases are as follows:

-R v N (2012): The firm represented a client who was charged with seven others with conspiracy to supply Class A drugs, including the possession of 249g of Heroin.
-Our client entered a guilty plea and was sentenced to three years imprisonment.
+R v B (2013): The firm represented a client who was charged with eight others with conspiracy to supply Class A drugs, namely cocaine and heroin.
+Our client entered a not guilty plea and was acquitted of both charges following an eight week trial.

 We provide a 24 Hour Emergency Service for clients arrested in London and the South East.